partytitan/jasmine-tests/README.md

 # JasmineTests

+Created as a prototype for a research document whilst studying at FONTYS HOGESCHOLEN HBO-ICT.
+(2020)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

 ## Development server